symeon158/Kaggle_Competition_Detect_Pneumonia/README.md

 - **Symeon Papadopoulos** - [Email](mailto:spapadopoulos@ihu.edu.gr)

 ## Abstract
-This repository encompasses a study on the detection of pneumonia in chest X-ray images, utilizing machine learning and specifically, three different approaches: a custom 15-layer CNN model, the VGG19 pretrained model, and an ensemble model.
+This report presents a study concerning the detection of pneumonia in chest x-ray images with the use of machine learning.
+In particular, three different approaches are analyzed, a custom 15-layer CNN model, the VGG19 pretrained model and an ensemble model consisting of the aforementioned custom CNN model and the VGG19 and Xception pretrained models.
+The data that are used come from the Detect Pneumonia (Spring 2023) dataset of the respective Kaggle competition.
+In the current study, a tuning approach is used in order to improve the results of each model.
+In addition, the results of the three models are visually depicted with the use of diagrams and a comparison among the three cases is conducted.
+Finally, the conclusions of the study are presented.

+## Detailed Project Files <a name="detailed-project-files"></a>

+For a deep dive into the methodologies, analyses, and results, please refer to the detailed project documents available in this repository:

+- **PDF Document:** For a comprehensive report on the project, including detailed explanations and visualizations, please check the `[Your_PDF_Name].pdf` file located in the `[Folder_Name]` folder.
+Direct link: `[Link_to_PDF]`.

+- **Jupyter Notebook:** For code, visualizations, and detailed commentary on the development and evaluation of the models, please refer to the Jupyter notebook.
+It can be found in the `[Folder_Name]` folder with the name `[Your_Notebook_Name].ipynb`.
+Direct link: `[Link_to_Notebook]`.

+**Note:** If viewing the Jupyter notebook on GitHub, please allow a moment for the render to complete.
+If you experience issues with rendering the notebook, you may view it using [nbviewer](https://nbviewer.jupyter.org/) by pasting the notebook’s GitHub link there.

 ### Keywords
 CNN, Pneumonia, Pretrained Model, Classification, Ensemble